lameman12/Zanel-AI-Assistant/manualinstallationguide.md

 ---

-## 6. Install All Vanta Dependencies
+## 6. Install All Zanel Dependencies

 Run: